Swizec/react-d3js-es6-ebook/manuscript/better-environment.md

 ### Webpack config

-Wepback is where the real magic happens so this is the most important configuration file in your project.
-It's just a JavaScript file though so there's nothing to fear.
+Wepback is where the real magic happens, so this is the most important configuration file in your project.
+It's just a JavaScript file though, so there's nothing to fear.

-Most projects have two versions of this file: a dev version, and a prod version.
-The first is geared more towards what we need in development - a compile step that leaves our JavaScript easy to debug - while the second is geared towards what we need in production - compressed and uglified JavaScript that's quick to load.
+Most projects have two versions of this file: a dev version and a prod version.
+The first is geared more towards what we need in development – a compile step that leaves our JavaScript easy to debug – while the second is geared towards what we need in production – compressed and uglified JavaScript that's quick to load.

 Since both files are so similar, we're only going to look at the dev version.